-During the Chamonix camp we ran for 27 hours over four days and completed 88.5 miles with 29,381 feet of elevation gain.
-That’s about two weeks’ worth of training packed into 4 days.
+During the Colorado Springs camp we ran for 17 hours over three days and completed 60 miles with 15,250 feet of elevation gain.
+That’s about two weeks’ worth of training packed into 3 days.
 Do I recommend you do that every week?
 Certainly not.
 But as a means of creating a massive training stimulus, a training camp is hard to beat.

 Balance your stressors

 In order to complete two weeks worth of training workload in four days – and not get injured – you have to eliminate as many other stresses as possible.
 No one was trying to balance work with training.
-There were even days when a call home wasn’t possible because there was neither cell coverage nor internet.
-We ate, ran, rested, and slept.
+I encourage athletes to even limit their time on the Internet, social media, and telephone.
+Eat, run, rest, sleep, and connect with the people around you.
 Again, checking out of the real world to go run in the mountains isn’t something you can do on a weekly basis, but a few times a year can make a big difference in your running.

 Recon Courses During Daytime

-One of the reasons athletes benefit from course reconnaissance training camps is the ability to see the entire course in daylight.
+It can be very beneficial to arrange a DIY training camp that includes reconnaissance of the course you will be racing, if possible.
+One of the biggest benefits of course reconnaissance training camps is the ability to see the entire course in daylight.
 Inevitably, during an actual race you will cover some portion of the course at night.
 But during a recon camp you can break the course into chunks and run each one in daylight.
 This helps with orientation and provides an understanding of the terrain.
 In some cases it can be useful to anticipate the portion of the course you’ll be running at night and recon that section in the dark as well.

 Dial in your habits